google/blockly-samples/plugins/field-bitmap/README.md

   If not provided, the default is a width of 5.
 - `"height"` to specify an initial height, if there is no initial value.
   If not provided, the default is a height of 5.
+- `fieldHeight"` to specify a static field height.
+If provided, the individual pixels will be resized to fit inside the field.
+This only affects the field as it is seen on a block and not the pop-up editor.
+Good for larger images. (_Note: If this results in fractional pixel sizes, the overall field height may not exactly match the specified value on all browsers._)
+- `"colours"` to override the default colours, Default values:
+  `{filled: '#363d80', empty: '#fff'}`
+- `"buttons"` to show or hide the "Randomize" and/or "Clear" buttons.
+If either is omitted, the button will be shown.
+Default values:
+  `{randomize: true, clear: true}`

 ### JavaScript